 Where: Lebuh Keng Kwee, off Penang Road, Georgetown

-It’s a battle of the cendol, with literally, “Penang Road Famous Cendol” by the Loh family in one corner, and “Penang Road Famous Teochew Cendol” by the Tan family in the other.
+It’s a battle of the cendol, literally.
+Two stalls run side by side as one named the “Penang Road Famous Cendol” by the Loh family and the other, “Penang Road Famous Teochew Cendol” by the Tan family.
 They’re both just as delectable, which is why we’ve placed them both in our list.
-What’s not to like about two times the gula Melaka (palm sugar), coconut milk and syrup?
+What’s not to like about gula Melaka (palm sugar), coconut milk and syrup?
 Both stalls have been around for decades and have (to our opinion) perfected the craft of Malaysia’s favourite dessert.

 #5 Mix, Match & Makan